 3 Steps for Local Church Applications

-Step 3; Understand your provincial churches’ strengths and abilities as well as limitations.
+Step 3; Understand your congregation’s strengths and abilities as well as limitations.

 1. Every congregation has important resources, which are available to fulfill the vision.
 These resources include people, finances, facilities, skills, information, history, level of community respect, etc. No two congregations are the same; the particular grouping of resources makes a congregation unique and equips it for a specific role in the building of the Kingdom of God.